-- Programing and support for Native students must be scaled.
+- Review the Transfer Excellence Scholarship,11 which has a 3.75 GPA requirement, to determine whether it is feasible to incorporate students who are strong academically but balancing other obligations with their studies - Programing and support for Native students must be scaled.
 Current scholarship and community programs include the White Antelope Memorial Scholarship and First Nations Scholarship.
 Additional community programing and enhanced scholarships must be developed to support the Native community.
-Develop stronger coordinated efforts to maximize existing resources by more effectively communicating with and connecting students with scholarship opportunities - Increase donor funding and internal infrastructure for the Student Relief Fund, which provides scholarships and emergency grants to DACA, ASSET, and other undocumented students - Investigate strategies, given our restrictive environment, to provide additional resources to international students - Grow efforts to increase the accessibility of High Impact Practices programming (study abroad, internships, undergraduate research) for all students
+Develop stronger coordinated efforts to maximize existing resources by more effectively communicating with and connecting students with scholarship opportunities12 - Increase donor funding and internal infrastructure for the Student Relief Fund, which provides scholarships and emergency grants to DACA, ASSET, and other undocumented students - Investigate strategies, given our restrictive environment, to provide additional resources to international students - Grow efforts to increase the accessibility of High Impact Practices programming (study abroad, internships, undergraduate research) for all students